-I very much enjoyed a chat with Robert Osborne who has achieved near-god status on TCM’s first-ever Classic Film Cruise.
-When we spoke, we were bobbing on the Celebrity “Millenium” cruise liner docked near to the coast of Cozumel in Mexico.
+I very much enjoyed a chat with Robert Osborne who has achieved god-like status on TCM’s first-ever Classic Film Cruise.
+As we spoke, we were bobbling on the Celebrity “Millenium” cruise liner docked near to the coast of Cozumel in Mexico.

 Everyone loves this smart, sensitive man.

 Osborne told arts·meme, “I feel so lucky to have gotten the job … if you analyze it, like Alastair Cooke or Walter Cronkite, there is this phenomenon — that people feel comfortable.

 “They feel comfortable bringing me into their living room.